YashSharma64/BharatSeva-Plus-User-Interface/README.md

 These Two Apps Works Concurrently to provide services to its User.

 Some More Details
-- Check My Blog To know More About this project Go to My Blog or Watch my Demo Open Playlist
+- Check My Blog To know More About this project [Go to My Blog](https://statesinshorts.blogspot.com/2023/07/Bharatsevaplus.html) or Watch [My demo](https://www.youtube.com/playlist?list=PLXRQ5AMta2AI_jZlGr0A5owICnGkDpElO)
-- This is MERN + Firebase Stack project Developed and Managed by Vaibhav Yadav Portfolio Link.
+- This is MERN + Firebase Stack project Developed and Managed by Vaibhav Yadav.
 - This Project took almost 3 months to complete.
 - The Main Purpose behind this project is to test my Web-Development Skills and take it to Next Level like never before !
-- Both these Websites Hosted On Netlify Open
+- Both these Websites Hosted On Netlify
-- REST API Hosted at AWS Open
+- REST API Hosted at AWS
 - More Features Will Be Added in Future Updates.
 Some of them are : Video-Text Messages, Mobile View etc..

 ### Find backend of this project on this page!